If you want to achieve your financial goals, you’re probably going to need a solid budget to get you there. Here’s how to get started.

 If you’re a salaried employee, this should be pretty easy—just look at the take-home pay on your paychecks.
 If you’re a freelancer, entrepreneur, or work in an industry with variable wages, take your best estimate by averaging your monthly income from the last six to twelve months.
 This should give you a general benchmark of your monthly income.
 To be conservative, you can choose instead to work off of the lowest monthly income you earned in that time period.

 This includes student debt, car loans, credit cards, mortgages and so on.
 Write down the total you owe on each of your loans, plus the minimum monthly payment amounts.
 Total up all your various minimums.
-For now, we’ll assume that you’ll pay only your minimums—you’ll have another opportunity to increase your repayment amounts after we account for other items.
+For now, assume that you’ll pay only your minimums.

 These are recurring expenses that crop up in the same amount each month.
 For example: rent, insurance premiums, internet and cable bills, gym memberships, daycare or tuition fees for your kids and subscription fees of various stripes.
 These are expenses you could change—moving to a new apartment, switching to a different insurance plan, quitting the gym, canceling your cable subscription—with some effort.
 Total up all your fixed expenses and write that number down.

 These expenses fluctuate more each month.
-Discretionary expenses include groceries (you need to eat, but it’s your choice whether to buy that fancy organic mayonnaise), entertainment, going out, shopping, travel, charitable giving and so on.
+They often include discretionary expenses such as groceries (you need to eat, but it’s your choice whether to buy that fancy organic mayonnaise), entertainment, going out, shopping, travel, charitable giving and so on.
 Look back at your past few credit card bills or bank statements to gain a sense of roughly how much you spend in each category on a regular basis.
 Total those up for a monthly average.

 Not every expense is monthly.
 For example, there are birthday and holiday presents, weddings or other events, and so on.
 To make sure that these one-offs don’t catch you by surprise later, try estimating how much they cost you on an annual basis.
 Then divide by 12 so you can budget throughout the year.